GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

     ![enable passport](../img/user-authn/passport/enable_passport.png)

+Once the steps above are performed, the TCP port 8090 appears ready to accept connections.

 ## Integrate OpenID Connect providers

 Follow these steps to integrate an external OP for login to an OIDC application: